 ‘The man who does not read has no advantage over the man who cannot read.’
 Mark Twain

 The teaching of reading begins with the teaching of phonics using Letters and Sounds which leads onto word recognition, in particular, those tricky words which do not follow a pattern and then onto comprehension.
-Our reading scheme is the Oxford Reading Tree.
+Our reading scheme is the Oxford Reading Tree in Key Stage 1.
+In Key Stage 2 we have a fully stocked library with a selection of books for children to use.

 With the richness of the stories and the beautiful writing in the texts we use and discuss in the classroom, we attempt to foster a life-long love of reading while also providing plenty of opportunities for children to encounter unfamiliar language, helping to develop their vocabulary and giving them the chance to practise their word-reading.